navelpluisje/reapinger-bcf2000/docs/install.md

 ## Install the Surface and Zones

-First of all, the Behringer BCF2000 should be set to MCU mode.
-This [video on ReaberBlog](https://reaperblog.net/2015/04/behringer-bcf2000-basic-setup-in-reaper/) tells you exactly how to do so.

-Now we can conrtinue with th einstallation steps as state mon the CSI wiki pages.
+Now we can continue with the installation steps as statet on the CSI wiki pages.
 There are 2 differences:

+* **Step 11**: Choose `Add Midi`
 * **Step 13**: For both the Surface and Zones we need to select `Reapinger-BCF2000`.
 Also check the `Auto Map Focussed Effects` checkbox.

 And you're done.